ZwickyTransientFacility/ztf-avro-alert/README.md

 [Additional documentation](https://zwickytransientfacility.github.io/ztf-avro-alert/) is available in the `docs` directory.
 Of particular interest is the [guide to the alert contents](https://zwickytransientfacility.github.io/ztf-avro-alert/schema.html).

 There is an [example notebook](https://github.com/ZwickyTransientFacility/ztf-avro-alert/blob/master/notebooks/Working_with_avro_files.ipynb) which provides a tutorial for loading the alert packet contents in python.
+Another notebook shows [example filters for transients](https://github.com/ZwickyTransientFacility/ztf-avro-alert/blob/master/notebooks/Filtering_alerts.ipynb).

 Schemas are in `schema/` and are given as .avsc files.  `alert.avsc` is the top-level schema.